 I ran out of hair ties a few weeks ago.
 Hair ties only last so long before they break, and when they do they literally become trash.
 I don’t know if many of you follow current events, but recently Steven Hawking released a statement announcing that he believes humanity only has 200 years to find a new planet before Earth is rendered uninhabitable by Global Warming, and/or nuclear war, asteroids, or engineered viruses.
 While there is literally nothing I can do about asteroids or wars, I decided that I can do my part in reducing my carbon & ecological footprint starting with purchasing Kooshoo Hair Ties.

 I could only find one company, Kooshoo, that makes biodegradable and ethically sourced hair ties.
 I was really surprised that there was only one, but with this culture of mass consumption and waste I guess it’s really not that surprising.

 I found that these ties are a bit stiff.
 I can only stretch them out to wrap two loops around my hair.
-If I did a low pony tail they had a tendency to fall out, so I had to do a high pony where I could gather more hair to keep them in.
+If I did a low pony tail they had a tendency to fall out.
+I had to do a high pony where I could gather more hair to keep them in.
 They can pinch if you gather your hair too close to your scalp, so it’s a balancing act to making them loose enough to be comfortable without falling out.
-I also have shortish hair, so I feel like they would work much better for those with medium to long hair.
+I also have short hair.
+I feel like they would work much better for those with medium to long hair.

-Thanks for reading lovelies, I hope that you guys found this review helpful!
-I am gradually making small changes in my lifestyle to make it more sustainable, so please let me know if you are interested in reading my updates on the process!
+Thanks for reading, I hope that you guys found this review helpful!
+I am gradually making small changes in my lifestyle to make it more sustainable.